Xceptance/xlt-documentation/content/en/load-testing/Quick Start/10-installation.md

 Unzip the XLT archive to a file system location of your choice.
 The root directory is part of the archive, so you don’t need to create it separately.
 XLT supports spaces in the path; however, it's easier to code tests when the path is free of them.

-Copy the license file to the directory `<XLT>/config`.
 Make sure the executable directory of your Java installation is listed in your PATH environment variable so that the XLT start scripts can find the JVM runtime.

 ### Maven